-You can use your Career Summary to highlight your strengths and tell your story in a casual (yet still professional!) way that suits social media.
-For example, I use my Career Summary to describe how I became a resume writer and launched Off The Clock Resumes.
-I describe how I relate to my clients because I struggled working with horrible bosses, for companies that don't care about their employees, and for startups that were doomed to fail from the start.
+You can use your Summary section to highlight your strengths and tell your story in a conversational way that suits social media.
+For example, I use my Summary to describe how I became a resume writer and launched Off The Clock Resumes.
+I describe how I relate to my clients because I struggled finding a job that leveraged my strengths.
 I tell those who read my profile that I am driven to help others secure new and better jobs because nothing gives me more satisfaction in life.

 This is what we have Facebook for, right?
-Maybe not so much.
-You won't be posting your weekend photos to LinkedIn, and you certainly won't be using LinkedIn Updates to complain about your relationship.
+You won't be posting your weekend photos to LinkedIn, and you certainly won't be using your LinkedIn news feed to complain about your relationship.

 LinkedIn is a great way to help your colleagues and classmates spread the word about their strengths and experience (and vice versa!).

 Here's how LinkedIn works: You can't add hundreds of people you don't know to your Connections (LinkedIn's term for Friends or Followers).
-Connections come in tiers--1st Connections are people you know, 2nd Connections are the Connections of your Connections (friends of friends), and 3rd Connections are the last tier where LinkedIn will let you reach out and connect with someone who may not know you but may know who you know.
+Connections come in tiers: 1st Connections are people you know, 2nd Connections are the Connections of your Connections (friends of friends), and 3rd Connections are the last tier in which LinkedIn will let you reach out and connect with someone who may not know you but may know who you know.

 Have I lost you yet?